-USAID and Department of Agriculture lead food assistance initiatives
+USAID and Department of Agriculture lead food assistance and agriculture initiatives

 According to government data, the US global agriculture efforts are funded by 14 different agencies and implemented by 11 of these.
 Key entities involved in decision-making and implementation include:

-USAID: Leads on strategy and implementation of the US’s food security and agriculture programming, primarily through Feed the Future.
-USAID coordinates the initiative through its Administrator who serves as the US Global Food Security Coordinator.
+USAID: Leads on strategy and implementation of the US’ food security and agriculture programming, primarily through Feed the Future.
+USAID coordinates the initiative through its Administrator, who serves as the US Global Food Security Coordinator.
 In this role, the Administrator is supported by two deputy coordinators to drive a holistic, government‑wide approach:

-Challenge Corporation (MCC): Administers the Challenge Account, an initiative to provide development assistance to low-income countries and lower-middle income countries that have committed to political, economic, and social reforms on economic development.
+Millennium Challenge Corporation (MCC): Administers the Millennium Challenge Account, an initiative to provide development assistance to low-income countries and lower-middle-income countries that have committed to political, economic, and social reforms on economic development.
 In countries with MCC compacts, MCC plays an essential role in funding and shaping development policy, including for agriculture cooperation.
 MCC’s agricultural work includes rural infrastructure, irrigation projects, farmer training, land projects, rural finance, and nutrition.

-Congress: Responsible for authorizing, overseeing, and funding the US’s agriculture and food security programs.
-There are several important congressional committees responsible for the authorization of programming: Food aid authorizing legislation lies with the Senate’s Agriculture, Nutrition, and Forestry Committee and the House’s Agriculture Committee.
-The House Foreign Affairs Committee and the Senate Foreign Relations Committee also have jurisdiction over some legislation, such as the Global Food Security Act.
+Congress: Responsible for authorizing, overseeing, and funding the US’ agriculture and food security programs.
+There are several important Congressional committees responsible for the authorization of programming: the Senate’s Agriculture, Nutrition, and Forestry Committee and the House’s Agriculture Committee.
+The House Foreign Affairs Committee and the Senate Foreign Relations Committee also have jurisdiction over some legislation, such as the GFSA.
 The Senate and House Agriculture Appropriations Committees decide on funding for programs under their jurisdiction.
-As some food aid is also authorized in foreign assistance legislation, the Foreign Operations Appropriations Subcommittees in both chambers are also responsible for making funding decisions.
+As some food assistance is also authorized in foreign-assistance legislation, the Foreign Operations Appropriations Subcommittees in both chambers are also responsible for making relevant funding decisions.